Brett Whiteley House: Lavender Bay: Key recurring themes and important views from 1 Walker Street

 Lavender Bay scenery from 1 Walker Street has been depicted by Whiteley in numerous works: paintings, drawings, etchings, silkscreen prints, onto objects such as vases, plates and pots.
 Within these works there is understandably much variation in the permutations of particular elements Whiteley chose to include.
-Sometimes the Harbour Bridge appears, or the Opera House or there are glimpses of built environment across Milson's Point or, rarely even Harry Seidler's Blues Point tower.
+Sometimes the Harbour Bridge appears, or the Opera House or there are glimpses of built environment across Milsons Point or, rarely even Harry Seidler's Blues Point tower.

 Across the many works featuring Lavender Bay, these key elements are all present with their spatial order rearranged according to poetic and compositional priorities.
 Some of these key scenic elements that form part of the viewshed include the bay and harbour waterscape; the Lavender Bay shorelines; the group of three Washingtonia robusta palms at the foreshore; Lavender Bay ferry wharf; moored yachts; vegetated foreshore, Fig Trees and Canary Island palms.
 Often the foreground to many of his major works included the interiors of his residence at 1 Walker Street.
 In some works, he emphasised the interiors of his residence, with glimpses of the key scenic elements, subtly in the background ('Self portrait in the studio' 1976, "Interior with time past" 1976, "The Cat" 1980, "The window, Lavender Bay" 1980, "Interior with bull-bull egg sculpture" 1980 for example) or illustrated the scenic harbour with elements of his interior in the foreground ('The Balcony 2' 1975, "Feeding the doves" 1979 for example).

 In addition, the brick viaduct at the end of Walker Street reserve and Quibaree Park, the Sydney Harbour Bridge, parts of Circular Quay and Luna Park are all occasionally featured.
 Whiteley has included the rail lines along Lavender foreshore in some of his works.
 A number of prominent trees and distinct vegetation are also included in his art which highlights the importance of these vegetated areas.

 The following provides a brief list of the recurring theme and elements featured in some of his paintings- this list is not exhaustive by any account, rather it is provided as examples that illustrate his works portraying the harbour: